Perseverance is a NASA rover that will launch to Mars in July or August 2020 and arrive on 18 February 2021.

 Power: Solar cells and lithium-ion batteries.
 Cells generate 3 watts of power; flights consume 360 watts.
 Most of the energy is used to keep the helicopter warm.

-The Mars 2020 rover has a total of 23 cameras.
+The Perseverance rover has a total of 23 cameras.
 In addition to 7 science cameras, there are 7 entry, descent, and landing (EDL) cameras and 9 engineering cameras used to help engineers navigate the rover on the surface.

 Mars 2020 Rover Cameras